 Since there is a directed edge $M \to Y$, therefore the second and the fourth conditions are violated.
 As we condition on $R$, so the first condition can be modified to no back-door path from $M$ to $Y$, given $R$.
 In this regard, the $\mathbf{B}$ in the third condition degenerates to $\emptyset$.
-So we have $p(y|do(m),r)$ is identifiable iff there exists $\mathbf{B}$ that block all back-door paths from $M$ to $Y$.
-If this exist unobserved confounder between $M$ to $Y$, this sufficient and necessary condition will not hold, making $p(y|do(m),r)$ unidentifiable. \end{proof}
+So we have $p(y|do(m),r)$ is identifiable if and only if there exists $\mathbf{B}$ that block all back-door paths from $M$ to $Y$.
+If this exists unobserved confounder between $M$ to $Y$, this sufficient and necessary condition will not hold, making $p(y|do(m),r)$ unidentifiable. \end{proof}